Reputation

 If you decide to keep an outdated page on your site for whatever reason, you can still improve your SEO by giving Google instructions not to index it.
 You do this by removing the URL from your site map (and anywhere else it’s referenced) and adding a no-index tag.

+This essentially tells Google that the page shouldn’t come up in search rankings while still allowing people to read the site if they have the URL.
+But why use the no-index tag at all?
 This tag is useful for a product that is out of stock with an uncertain return date.
 You hope to sell the product again, but you don’t want consumers finding that page and getting disappointed they can’t get it.

 It’s also helpful if there’s a portal on your public site that allows you to access an internal network or confidential info.
 Your employees need this information, but it’s not relevant to customers.